Peter-004/Peter-004/README.md

 🚀 **Hardware & Software Engineer | Systems Builder | Problem Solver**

-I design and build software systems with an engineering-first mindset — from performance-critical logic to scalable backend services.
+I design and build hardware and software systems with an engineering-first mindset — from performance-critical logic to scalable backend services.
 I’m especially interested in how software interacts with hardware, networks, and real-world constraints.

 ---